-- If you are serving the burritos the same day, wrap the burritos in tin foil and place them on a baking sheet.
-Pop them in a warm oven for five to ten minutes to warm them through before serving (see notes if you are freezing the burritos).
+- Wrap the burritos in tin foil and place them on a baking sheet.
+Pop them in a warm oven for five to ten minutes to warm them through before serving (see notes if you want to make them ahead).

-I use store-bought pre-shredded potatoes for this recipe, which you can find in the refridgerated section at the grocery store.
+I use store-bought pre-shredded uncooked potatoes for this recipe, which you can find in the refrigerated section at the grocery store.